cao-jacky/scAtteR-plus-plus/server/README.md

-## scAtteR server
+## scAtteR server++

-The server component of the `scAtteR` system as described in the paper, "Characterizing Distributed Mobile Augmented Reality Applications at the Edge".
+The server component of the `scAtteR++` system as described in the paper, "Characterizing Distributed Mobile Augmented Reality Applications at the Edge".

 ### Dependencies